phone: (303) 724-4098

 office: Fulginiti 202

 Matthew DeCamp, MD, PhD, is an Associate Professor in the Center for Bioethics and Humanities and Division of General Internal Medicine.
 A practicing internist, health services researcher and philosopher, Dr. DeCamp employs both empirical and conceptual methods to identify and solve cutting edge problems at the interface of health care, policy and bioethics.
-Special emphases of his research include engaging patients in health care organizational decision-making, ethical issues in the use of social media, “Big Data,” and global health (with a focus on short-term global health ethics).
+Special emphases of his research include engaging patients in health care organizational decision-making, ethical issues in artificial intelligence, and global health (with a focus on short-term global health ethics).